 Stress management is key to avoiding increased symptoms when living with a voice condition

-Stress affects us all and can have many negative side effects.
-For a person with SD, stress can adversely affect the sound of the voice, but it important to know that stress does not cause SD but it can make worse.
+Stress affects us all and can have many adverse side effects.
+For a person with a voice condition, stress can adversely affect the voice’s sound, but it is important to know that stress does not cause the voice problem but can worsen.

 The sound of a person’s own voice can also be a source of stress.
 Managing stress is all about taking charge: taking charge of your thoughts, your emotions, your schedule, your environment, and the way you deal with problems.
 Stress management starts with identifying the sources of stress in your life.
 This isn’t as easy as it sounds.
 Your true sources of stress aren’t always obvious, and it’s all too easy to overlook your own stress-inducing thoughts, feelings, and behaviors.

-To begin the process of learning to identify the true sources and to manage stress, start with a stress journal.
-A stress journal can help you identify the regular stressors in your life and the way you deal with them.
+To begin the process of learning to identify valid sources and manage stress, start with a stress journal.
+A stress journal can help you identify the regular stressors in your life and how you deal with them.
 Each time you feel stressed, keep track of it in your journal.
 As you keep a daily log, you will begin to see patterns and common themes.
 Write down:

 Everyone experiences stress.
 Sometimes it can help you focus and get the task at hand done.
 But stress can strain your body and make it impossible to function.
 For someone that already has a voice condition, stressful situations can have an increasingly negative impact on voice quality.

 The chief of speech-language pathology at the UT Southwestern Medical Center describes the larynx as “the emotional valve that sits between your heart and your head and is ruled by both.”
-That’s why emotional or stressful situations can lead to a disruption in voice patterns, even the broken ones you’re so used to when you have SD.
-Here’s a real life example:
+That’s why emotional or stressful situations can disrupt voice patterns.
+Here’s a real-life example:

 Deal or Adapt